This game has hidden development-related text.

 In International releases, all 8 skulls of damage are dealt by first shattering 5 crystals (containing Spritelings) around the map before doing a Mad Move on the Black Jewel for major damage.
 This is only true in the first half of the Japanese version, wheras there are 8 crystals.
 After it loses half of its health, the battle enters a second phase, complete with music exclusive to this release and promo material.
 The Black Jewel floats down to the arena and Wario must attack it directly until it gets dizzy so he can do a Mad Move on it, all while dodging completely new attacks; most notably shooting a huge amount of treasure chests out of its eye while spinning in place.
 Other attacks include circling Wario to trap him in a circle of fire, slamming into the ground for shock waves, and directly charging at Wario.
-Additionally, the Japanese version added a rough bumpy effect to the edges of the Black Jewel when it takes damage from attacks or Spritelings, letting the player know that their tactics are having an effect.
+Additionally, the Japanese version added a rough bumpy effect to the edges of the Black Jewel when it takes damage from attacks over time, letting the player know that their tactics are having an effect.

 The Black Jewel also does a new animation after each big hit it receives, retracting its arms and spinning as it glows as a way to repair the rough edges.